sgmurphy/wordpress-plugins/supreme-modules-for-divi/readme.txt

 == Changelog ==
+= 2.5.57 – 15.06.2024 =
+* Fixed: Removed quotes in the data attribute for the Divi Lottie Module, which were causing invalid HTML and issues with the DOM parser.
+* Enhanced: Made the Divi Lottie Module compatible with TranslatePress.

 = 2.5.56 – 11.06.2024 =
 * Updated: Magnific Popup JS to version 1.2.0 which fixes jQuery deprecated functions and potential security vulnerabilities.